rixiobarrios/express-tdd/readme.md

 > "Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework."

 > Q: What the heck is an assertion?
+It's a way of writing a unit test that tests whether or not a test case is passing or failing.

 To be able to make HTTP requests inside tests, we will use [Supertest](https://github.com/visionmedia/supertest)...